 Beneficial use is the preferred disposal option for clean dredged material when practical.
 The material must meet engineering specifications for the specific beneficial reuse.
 A number of opportunities for beneficial use have been identified, including backfill for a commercial port expansion, construction material for roads, or daily landfill cover.
 Prior to beneficial use, the dredged material must be tested to ensure it meets the engineering specifications for the proposed reuse.
 If a beneficial reuse is not identified for this dry material it would occupy valuable space that could otherwise be available for more dredged material.
 Beneficial reuse may require additional NEPA review.
+The Navy is in the process of developing a detailed dredged material management plan that will incorporate the disposal options, specific plans for beneficial reuse to the extent possible, and include specific monitoring efforts required for each disposal option.
+Recent preliminary information from the upland placement study supplemental review has indicated that there may be substantially less upland capacity available on the five confined disposal facilities on Navy lands as shown in Table D-1.
+Due to land use changes, Field 4, the PWC Compound, and the Polaris Point CDFs may not be available for upland placement.
+Capacity may be reduced in Field 5 due to cell construction to separate different types of materials.
+Field 3 remains a suitable option for upland placement.
+Until the supplemental report is completed, the text below describes the five sites originally considered for upland placement of the dredged material.

 PWC Site: As described in the Dredged Material Upland Placement Study, Apra Harbor Guam, (NAVFAC Pacific 2008) the PWC site is bounded by Harbor Drive to the south, Marine Drive to the west, Sumay Drive to the east and NOB Hill Bowl Theater to the north.
 The proposed medical dental clinic would be west of the site.
-A upland placement area with a footprint size of 27.8 acres (11.3 ha) would provide capacity for dewatering of material from the Sierra Wharf dredging project.
-The maximum capacity that could be stored at this site is approximately 762,461 yd (582,943 m).
+An upland placement area with a footprint size of 27.8 acres (11.3 ha) would provide capacity for dewatering of material from the Sierra Wharf dredging project.
+The maximum capacity that could be stored at this site is approximately 762,461 yd3 (582,943 m3).
 This assumes a dike height of 19 ft.
-(5.8 m) and would require 242,778 yd (185,617 m) of dike material.
+(5.8 m) and would require 242,778 yd3 (185,617 m3) of dike material.